-“In the morning the head of the Pondok Pesantren came to the classes to check the learning process was taking place without prior information.
-This is done to find out in real how the performance of educators in carrying out the learning process, how the teacher's strategy in teaching is by what is planned, and so on.
-In addition, the head of the Pondok Pesantren also received advice from one of the homeroom teachers regarding the learning process that took place in his class.
-From this, the homeroom teacher also indirectly supervises the class he guides by checking the presence of educators who teach in his class, asking students about the obstacles they face during the learning process, and being responsible for finding solutions to problems.
-This is done so that the learning process gets the desired results.
+“In the morning, the head of the Pondok Pesantren visits classes with prior information to check the flow of the learning process.
+This is done to ascertain the performance of educators in carrying out the learning process and to see if their teaching strategy is the same as that planned, and so on.
+In addition, the head of the Pondok Pesantren also receives advice from one of the homeroom teachers regarding the learning process that takes place in the latter’s class.
+From this, the homeroom teacher also indirectly supervises the class he/she guides by checking the presence of educators who teach in his/her class, asking students about the obstacles they face during the learning process and being responsible for finding solutions to problems.
+This is done so that the learning process yields the desired results.
 Furthermore, based on the results of observations, obstacles to implementing the curriculum in improving the quality of education are that the overall curriculum has not been managed.
 Things that support the curriculum or the results of the success of the curriculum that has not been perfectly organized so that the supporting data are scattered and not documented into one.
 In addition, the lack of optimal utilization and maintenance of facilities and infrastructure.”

-In the end, the TQM approach to developing the character of Pesantren has been implemented by implementing the main elements of TQM, including; focusing on customers, optimizing leadership roles, involving all staff in quality and continuous improvement, using the Deming Circle model, namely Plan Do Check and Action.
-Educational management functions have been implemented starting from planning, and organizing which can be seen in the delegation of authority derived from the organizational structure, staffing, leading, and controlling.
-Pondok Pesantren do not only teach religious knowledge to instill the character of students, but also formal education such as in junior high schools and equivalent (Zakariyah et al., 2022).
-Islamic boarding schools can integrate social intelligence, emotions, and spiritual values (Ilyasin, 2020).
+In the end, the TQM approach to developing the character of Pesantren is implemented by incorporating the main elements of TQM, which are focusing on customers, optimizing leadership roles, involving all staff in quality and continuous improvement, using the Deming cycle model, namely, plan, do, check, and act.
+Educational management functions have been implemented starting from planning and organization, which can be seen in the delegation of authority derived from the organizational structure, staffing, leading, and controlling.
+Islamic boarding schools not only teach religious knowledge to instill the character of students but also formal education, such as in junior high schools and equivalent (Zakariyah et al., 2022).
+They attempt to integrate social intelligence, emotions, and spiritual values (Ilyasin, 2020).
 The novelty of this research supports previous studies on the application of TQM with Socio-cultural management of pesantren for the development of the quality of curriculum education, the achievement of which needs to be supported by several factors: students, parents, community, educators, infrastructure, technology and so on. it realizes the togetherness of cooperation, Islamic boarding schools try as much as possible so that the curriculum can be achieved, to produce graduates who have good achievements, and later foster public trust to send their children here.
 All the results of the curriculum evaluation will be used as a reference for making further plans to improve the quality of education.

 -TQM as the core of your research is not yet emphasized